 Strategies for advanced players

 European Roulette is first and foremost a game of chance.
 There is no possible way for a player to influence the outcome of a spin.
-That said, some players have adopted and practice betting strategies for roulette based on a number of different rationales including betting styles and chip placement.
+That said, some players have adopted and practiced betting strategies for roulette based on a number of different rationales including betting styles and chip placement.

 The Martingale System